jxfuller1/Highly-Custom-QTableWidget-with-Filters/README.md

 d)   The sub tablewidget rows are clickable so that data can be changed on them  (the sub table widgets cells need to be non-editable, that code needs to be added still).

 This was built with a manufacturing mindset for trackable work on what's been accomplished or not accomplished and for manipulation of data.
-This can easily be adapted to populate from a
-SQL Query and have the checkbox states or cell value changes as they are changed send a SQL query to update the corresponding value on a SQL table.
+This can easily be adapted to populate from a SQL Query and have the checkbox states or cell value changes as they are changed send a SQL query to update the corresponding value on a SQL table.

+**** One thing to note, because im using QTableWidget, beyond about 20,000 cells, it starts to become to slow to really be usable.
+So if the work you are trying to do is smaller than that, or you are able to break it up into smaller chunks, this will work great!

+I'm in the process of making a new one that uses QtableView and QAbstractTableModel to handle much larger datasets, but it is significantly more complicated.***

 ![1](https://github.com/jxfuller1/QTableWidget-with-Filters-/assets/123666150/f1f21acd-2325-4cc4-904a-11242df400ed)